sentienhq/Sentien-Launcher/qa-suite.md

 # QA test suite
 This document contains a small QA suite that can be run after big changes to the app.
-As best as possible, only actual Zeno code is tested, not standard Android system behavior.
+As best as possible, only actual Sentien code is tested, not standard Android system behavior.

 > This document assumes all settings are at their default value when you start